Why on Earth Would You Want to Wake up Early?

 If yes, you kind of get the idea of morning rituals, kind of… There’s some quiet time for you while crawling around your house.
-Then there’s your morning coffee of course, never mind the unidentified receptacle it’s in.
+Then there’s your morning coffee, of course, never mind the unidentified receptacle it’s in.
 There’s that morning boost of energy that you get from being incredibly late.
 And finally there’s exercise – you ran all the way to work!

 Well, nobody said mornings are easy, but what if we tell you a few good reasons to wake up early tomorrow.

-Working out is one of the bigger tasks on your to-do list, completing it early gives you better motivation to tackle the rest.
+Working out is one of the bigger tasks on your to-do list.
+Completing it early gives you better motivation to tackle the rest.
 If you delay your exercise for later in the day, you’ll be more likely to skip it due to some other obligations.
 Also working out in the morning will jump-start your metabolism and you’ll get the boost of energy that’ll last the whole day.

-Your mind is most creative immediately after waking up when your brain is not fully awake and you have some time to roam around the realms of subconsciousness.
+Your mind is most creative immediately after waking up when your brain is not fully awake, and you have some time to roam around the realms of subconsciousness.
 This makes mornings the best time for creative work and brainstorming ideas.
 Also, waking up early provides enough time to think over the previous day and make plans and set goals for the day that awaits you.

-You’ll probably be surprised seeing the empty streets or finding a place to sit in a train or a bus.
+You’ll probably be surprised seeing the empty streets or finding a place to sit on a train or a bus.
 Just imagine how many people are going to rush those same streets in no time, but you’ve got a head start on the rest of the world.
 Or maybe you have just enough time to walk to your destination, and instead of the sounds of traffic, listen to the bird song.

 Exposure to sunlight, especially earlier in the day, suppresses the production of melatonin, a hormone that signals your body it’s time to sleep.
 Earlier you wake up, more natural light you get.
-As soon as you get up let in as much light and air as you can.
+As soon as you get up, let in as much light and air as you can.
 Also try to get more natural light during the day – have lunch outside, or walk to work and home.
 You’ll end up sleeping better and be ready for another early and productive morning.